wp-plugins/head-meta-data/readme.txt

 Version: 20121102
 License: GPLv2 or later

-Head Meta Data (formerly "Head Metadata Plus") adds a complete set of &lt;meta&gt; tags to the &lt;head&gt; section of all posts &amp; pages.
+Head Meta Data adds a complete set of &lt;meta&gt; tags to the &lt;head&gt; section of all posts &amp; pages.

 == Description ==

-Head Meta Data improves the definition and semantic quality of your web pages by adding a complete set of `&lt;meta&gt;` tags to the `&lt;head&gt;` section of your web pages.
+Head Meta Data (formerly "Head Metadata Plus") improves the definition and semantic quality of your web pages by adding a complete set of `<meta>` tags to the `<head>` section of your web pages.

 **Example**